Everyone thinks that I have it all

 "Yeah, well, that was a long time ago," Victoire muttered.

 "Well, I want to change too.
 I want to be just like you!"
 Dominique exclaimed, her eyes twinkling with admiration as she gazed up at her sister.

 Victoire smiled sadly at her sister.
 Dominique had always been beautiful, but she'd never been quite as pretty as Victoire.
 Her nose was slightly longer, her hair wasn't as shiny or silky, and her eyes weren't quite as blue.
 Still, Dominique was beautiful.
 Victoire had always envied her younger sister.
 Not because of her looks, but because of her heart.
 Dominique had always been less selfish and less snobby.
 She was the type of person who could walk into a room, and five minutes later, know everybody's life story.
 Victoire wasn't quite like that.
 She'd always been more reserved.
 Sure, over the past year, she'd learn to use her beauty and charm to get what she wanted, but it wasn't quite the same thing.
 People were drawn to Dominique because of her kindness and loyalty, while people were only drawn to Victoire because of her looks and popularity.

 Still, Victoire didn't want Dominique to be like her, because in truth, Victoire wasn't happy.
 She hated her life, and sometimes, she even hated herself.
 She couldn't understand why bad things happened to such good people.
-Victoire used to be good.
-She was the sweetest, kindest person you could have ever come across, but life had been cruel to her.
+Victoire used to be good, but life had been cruel to her.
 She was a bitter, cynical person now, and she didn't want that for her siblings.
 She wanted Dominique and Louis to retain their innocence and keep the happiness life had blessed them with.

 Victoire removed her shoes and got into bed.
 Dominique climbed in beside her.